 Once I saw introversion for what it is, the tendency to look inward and the low tolerance to outside stimulation, it hardly felt like the curse it’s made out to be.

 Recognizing my denial has allowed me to focus on my strengths as an introvert instead of chasing the Extrovert Ideal.
-Here are 6 confessions on why it’s difficult to embrace introversion.
+Here are my 6 confessions as an introvert in denial, breaking down why it’s hard to embrace introversion.

 1. I hate when people say I’m quiet